ICF Translation Services for Doctors’ Offices and Hospitals

 Palos Hospital then moved for summary judgment on the grounds that the plaintiff count not establish that the doctor was either an actual or apparent agent of Palos Hospital.
 The trial court granted Palos Hospital’s motion for summary judgment entirely.
 The plaintiff appealed.

-Translation of the English Consent Forms into the Patient’s Language
+Translation of the English ICFs (Informed Consent Forms) into the Patient’s Language

 On appeal, the plaintiff argued that the Hospital should not be able to rely on the English consent forms to support its motion for summary judgment due to the plaintiff’s limited English proficiency and inability to read any language.
 The plaintiff argued that he could not be deemed to have received notice of, or have given, “informed consent” to the provisions of the consent form.